 - acute heart failure

 Sudden cardiac arrest can occur when extremely low blood oxygen levels stimulate your vagus nerve.

 If you could feel low oxygen level it would be easier to avoid danger, but you can’t.
 All you can do is err on the side of caution.

-Your insurance wants your oxygen level to drop to 88% before they are willing to pay for oxygen.
+Your insurance wants your oxygen level to drop to 88% before they are willing to pay for home-oxygen.

-This really doesn’t mean anything, as far as your health is concerned.
-It’s just a number that insurance companies require in order to pay for supplemental home oxygen.
-You want your oxygen level well above 92% if at all possible.
+Your oxygen level should be well above 92% at all times.
+If you live in the US you may have a difficult time getting a prescription for home oxygen use.
 Your health is more important than insurance company profit.
 It’s my hope that we will soon have single payer health care so we can take an honest look at how cost effective supplemental home oxygen really is.